by the International Olympic Committee (IOC) as of January 23, 2023.

 6. Scholarly Sports Sites: Scholarly Sports websites and the H.J.
 Lutcher Stark Center for Physical Culture and Sports

-7. Western European Studies Section/WESSWEB: Association of College & Research Libraries -- Western European Studies Links
+7. Western European Studies Section/WESSWEB: (archived, migrated to a new site - see below) Association of College & Research Libraries -- Western European Studies Links

 8. Library of Congress, Federal Research Division: Country Studies.
 Library of Congress Federal Research Division: Country Studies.